launchdarkly/dotnet-logging-adapter-ms/docs-src/index.md

 ## Usage

 The **<xref:LaunchDarkly.Logging.LdMicrosoftLogging>** adapter is provided by the NuGet package [**`LaunchDarkly.Logging.Microsoft`**](https://nuget.org/packages/LaunchDarkly.Logging.Microsoft).
-Version 1.x of the package works with `Microsoft.Extensions.Logging` version 3.x.
-Higher major versions of the package can be used with later versions of `Microsoft.Extensions.Logging`.
+Version 2.x of the package works with `Microsoft.Extensions.Logging` version 5.x.
+New versions of `LaunchDarkly.Logging.Microsoft` will be released as necessary to support higher versions of `Microsoft.Extensions.Logging` as they become available.

 Like `LaunchDarkly.Logging`, `Microsoft.Extensions.Logging` is a facade that can delegate to various destinations.
 These are configured with the [`LoggerFactory`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loggerfactory?view=dotnet-plat-ext-5.0) or by dependency injection mechanisms that provide an `ILoggerFactory`.